BA in Contemporary & Applied Theatre Studies (MI001)

 Undergraduate Entrance Scholarships

-MIC will offer for competition, on the basis of results in the Irish Leaving Certificate Examination, two First Year Undergraduate Entrant Scholarships, to entrants on the BA CATS programme, valued at €2,000 each Further information available here.
+MIC will offer for competition, on the basis of results in the Irish Leaving Certificate Examination, one First Year Undergraduate Entrant Scholarships, to entrants on the BA CATS programme, valued at €2,000 each Further information available here.